Fersyvanderzee/Happy-Accident-Machine/README.md

 ## How to use it
-You need to install MIDIUtil (https://pypi.org/project/MIDIUtil/) in order to use it.Apart from that you can just run the main.py script.
+You need to install MIDIUtil (https://pypi.org/project/MIDIUtil/) in order to use it.
+Apart from that you can just run the main.py script.
 See the instructions in de main.py.